PCPS/react-dojo/README.md

 ![possible_result.png](possible_result.png)

-The idea, is to make the candidate build a react project from scratch, e.g. using
+The idea, is to build a react project from scratch, e.g. using
 ```
 npx create-react-app counter-app
 ```
-or using another fork of this repo where the actual code is removed
+or using the skeleton branch in this repo.

 # Possible tasks
 First task is to create a simple counter (button "increase" which show the result).
-Other tasks can be:
+Other tasks are:

 1. **Decrease Button**: Add a button that decreases the count by 1 when clicked.
 2. **Reset Button**: Add a button that resets the count to 0 when clicked.